-In 1956, Tunisia won its independence from France, and by 1959, had successfully begun improving its national education level.
+In 1956, Tunisia won its independence from France, and by 1959, had successfully begun improving their national education level.
 However, this success was soon overshadowed by a saturated labor market.
 As a result, a large number of highly educated Arabs emigrated to Libya and France in search of jobs.

-Virtually all Tunisian Arabs are Muslim.
+Virtually all Tunisian Arabs are Sunni Muslim.
 They adhere to the teachings of the Koran and observe the five "pillars" of Islam, which include: affirming that Allah is the only god and that Mohammed is his prophet; praying; giving alms; fasting; and making a pilgrimage to Mecca.

 * Scripture Prayers for the Arab, Tunisian in Libya.

 Pray for the Lord to thrust out workers to the Tunisian Arabs in Libya.

 Pray for Tunisian Arabs to have enough hunger and thirst for righteousness that they will seek and find the sin-forgiving Savior.